WorkingLargeUnited States

 Frequently Asked Questions

-Is the Alaskan Malamute good for apartment living?
+Is the Alaskan Malamute a good apartment dog?

 Is the Alaskan Malamute good for first-time owners?